Audience: Elementary educators

 SPARK School: School profile

 At SPARK School at Kyrene de las Manitas, 120 students in multi-aged grade bands (third through fifth grades) work with a core team of six educators: one teacher executive designer, two certified teachers and three teacher candidates.
-The prototype school-within-a-school was developed during a design process collaboratively led by the Kyrene School District and ASU’s MLFTC Design Initiatives.
+The prototype school-within-a-school was developed during a design process collaboratively led by the Kyrene School District and ASU’s MLFC Design Initiatives.
 In this resource, you’ll find out how they’re implementing a Next Education Workforce model.

 SPARK School: Spotlight on the schedule

 At SPARK School at Kyrene de las Manitas, 120 students in multi-aged grade bands (third through fifth grades) work with a core team of six educators: one teacher executive designer, two certified teachers and three teacher candidates.
-The prototype school-within-a-school was developed during a design process collaboratively led by the Kyrene School District and ASU’s MLFTC Design Initiatives.
+The prototype school-within-a-school was developed during a design process collaboratively led by the Kyrene School District and ASU’s MLFC Design Initiatives.
 In this resource, you’ll explore their schedule.

 SPARK School: Learning space layout

 At SPARK School at Kyrene de las Manitas, 120 students in multi-aged grade bands (third through fifth grades) work with a core team of six educators: one teacher executive designer, two certified teachers and three teacher candidates.
-The prototype school-within-a-school was developed during a design process collaboratively led by the Kyrene School District and ASU’s MLFTC Design Initiatives.
+The prototype school-within-a-school was developed during a design process collaboratively led by the Kyrene School District and ASU’s MLFC Design Initiatives.
 In this resource, you’ll see their learning space layout.

 Whittier Elementary: School profile

 In Fall 2020, Whittier Elementary in Mesa, Arizona will create two team-based learning communities with 170 students in grades four through six.
-Each “house” will include 85 students and will be guided by an educator team comprising three certified teachers and two MLFTC teacher candidates.
+Each “house” will include 85 students and will be guided by an educator team comprising three certified teachers and two MLFC teacher candidates.
 In this resource, you’ll find out how they’re implementing a Next Education Workforce model.

 Whittier Elementary: Spotlight on the schedule

 In Fall 2020, Whittier Elementary in Mesa, Arizona will create two team-based learning communities with 170 students in grades four through six.
-Each “house” will include 85 students and will be guided by an educator team comprising three certified teachers and two MLFTC teacher candidates.
+Each “house” will include 85 students and will be guided by an educator team comprising three certified teachers and two MLFC teacher candidates.
 In this resource, you’ll explore their schedule.

 Personalized learning resources